 After a federal judge declined to release Mr. Ramirez from detention, he faces a February 24, 2017 bail hearing.
 While Mr. Ramirez’s attorneys claim that there is no basis for holding their clients, this matter appears to raise both legal questions and issues of credibility.
 However, the arrest would not have likely occurred under the previous administration.
 This fact alone may show that Dreamers and other immigrants need to adjust to a new immigrant climate.

-If you have questions regarding your immigration status or are concerned about the possibility of enforcement action, contact the Orlando immigration attorneys of Colombo & Hurd.
+If you have questions regarding your immigration status or are concerned about the possibility of enforcement action, contact the Tampa immigration attorneys of Colombo & Hurd.
 To schedule a confidential initial consultation, call 305-692-0232 or contact us online.